pedrolaranjeiro/flutter-item-list/README.md

 ## Backend
-Gradle is used to get dependencies and build the project.
-To quickly run the project, navigate to backend folder and execute the command:
+The project utilizes Gradle for dependency management and building processes.
+For convenience, a precompiled JAR file and a shell script are included to allow for quick execution of the project.

+To start the server, execute the following command from the root directory of the project:
 ```
-sh run.sh
+sh run-server.sh
 ```
-This command will compile and start the server.
 If you want to compile and run the server manually follow the next set of instructions.

 #### Compile
-To create a runnable jar, navigate to the root of the backend project and execute the following command
+To generate a runnable JAR file, navigate to the backend directory and execute the following command:
 ```
 ./gradlew clean buildFatJar
 ```

 #### Run Server
-On the root of the backend project run the command to execute the server
+On the backend folder, execute the following command to start the server:
 ```
 java -jar build/libs/backend-all.jar
 ```